O Saathiya: Plot

 Following his B.Tech., Arjun faced years of job rejections due to his career gap.
 During a pub outing with friends, Keerthi, who had been out of contact, called Arjun for a meeting.
 During their encounter, Keerthi confessed her desire to drink and her recent breakup.
 Inebriated, she drove in drunken state and vomited in front of a traffic police officer.
 Arjun brought her to his apartment.

 Arjun expressed his love for Keerthi once more, and in return, she gifted him her late father's ring.
 While Arjun is in a job interview, he received a call informing him of Keerthi's accident.
 He left a job interview prematurely to visit Keerthi at the hospital, finding her with minor injuries.
 His subsequent attempt to reschedule the interview was declined.
 Keerthi's mother learned of Keerthi's love affair and indicated that Keerthi would only marry him if he had a job.
 A disagreement ensued between Arjun and Keerthi regarding his choice to prioritize her over his career.

 Overhearing Arjun's conversation with Sauresh, where he expressed regret over reconnecting with Keerthi, Keerthi departed, leaving him in tears.

 In a revealing diary entry, Keerthi confessed that she had been the one to fall in love with Arjun at first sight while seeing him offer a Frooti drink to a schoolgirl at a bus stop.
 She also admitted to writing the "I Love You Keerthi - Arjun" note on the classroom board.

 In a flashback, Keerthi's initial fondness for Arjun turned into a poignant tale of her father's death by suicide, her family's struggles, and her uncle's coercive intentions.
 The money she borrowed from Arjun wasn't for Rahul's gift, but to aid the security guard.
 Keerthi resolved her family's debts and resisted her uncle's plan to marry her to Rahul.

-Rahul, having transformed his attitude, attended Keerthi's wedding with a bouquet containing the ring she had once given him.
+Arjun, having transformed his attitude, attended Keerthi's wedding with a bouquet containing the ring she had once given him.
 Upon overhearing their conversation, Keerthi's mother recognized her daughter's true feelings and encouraged her to reunite with Arjun.
 Consequently, Arjun and Keerthi found their way back to each other's arms.